 Having these on your site can convince visitors that you are capable of helping them.
 It can also make readers more likely to do business with you.

-A good testimonial is like a good product review.
-If you had to choose between buying an item with a five-star review or an item with no reviews, you’d probably pick the one with the glowing recommendation.
+A good testimonial is like a great product review.
+If you had to choose between buying an item with a five-star review or something with no reviews, you’d probably pick the one with the glowing recommendation.

 How to Rank Your Content Well in Search Engines

 A lot of people put too much emphasis on search engine optimization (SEO).
 There are thousands of books and blogs dedicated to the subject.
-While some of these are good, many of them are bogged down in technical details that will confuse all but the most experienced of webmasters.
+While some of these are good, many of them contain technical details that will confuse all but the most experienced webmasters.